raiden-network/spec/smart_contracts.rst

 **Withdraw tokens from a channel**

 Allows a channel participant to withdraw tokens from a channel without closing it.
 Can be called by anyone.
-Can only be called once per each signed withdraw message.
+Can only be called once per each signed withdraw proof.

 ::